 Christopher Livesay is an award-winning foreign correspondent and producer based in Rome.
-His recent work focuses on Middle East conflict, European populism, and the threat ISIS poses to the West.
-He has reported for the prestigious documentary series PBS FRONTLINE on veteran exploitation in the United States; for NPR on underground rock music in Iran; and for VICE News on mafia blood feuds in Italy.
+His recent work focuses on populism, terrorism, and foreign affairs.
+He has contributed to the prestigious documentary series PBS FRONTLINE on veteran exploitation in the United States; NPR on underground rock music in Iran; and VICE News on mafia blood feuds in Italy.

 He holds a master’s degree (highest honors) from the Columbia Graduate School of Journalism in New York City.